SekaiCTF 2024 challenges

 # ...

-Calling send, receive, invoke h11 code, including the one shown above.
-The h11 and Starlette interoperability is brokered by uvicorn.
+Calling send, receive, invoke h11 code, including the one shown here. uvicorn bridges the preceding h11 functions and Starlette.

-The fact that Starlette reads out the file size, and then still reads file chunks even if the file size is 0 suggests that the FileResponse code is vulnerable to a race condition.
+Starlette reads out the file size and reads file chunks even if the file size is 0.
+This suggests that the FileResponse code is vulnerable to a race condition.

-We can trigger the above h11 response error, by running the following Curl invocation:
+You can trigger the h11 LocalProtocolError by running the following Curl invocation:

 curl --http0.9 "localhost:1337/?file=/proc/self/environ" \